Bilal2453/luv-docgen/readme.md

 function magic1(foo) end
 object.magicalMethod = magic1

-another_assignment = true -- This is NOT part of the previous chunk because it is seperated by two line endings
+another_assignment = true -- This is NOT part of the previous chunk because it is separated by two line endings

 ---This is the 2nd chunk!
 ---This chunk has two lines only.
 The minimum lines a chunk can have is 1.